robinwhitmore/jekylltechdocs/_includes/custom/tutorials/themes9.md

 2. In the Code Editor, take a screenshot of the theme from the preview below the code.
 If your screenshot app allows it, try to make the size of the screenshot 1590px wide, 894px high, with a DPI of 480, and saved as a JPG.
 Or you can edit the shot after taking it to meet these requirements.

-    {%include tip.html content="Normally, you'd take the screenshot from a published site, but for this tutorial, we'll just use the editor preview." %}
+    {%include note.html type="tip" content="Normally, you'd take the screenshot from a published site, but for this tutorial, we'll just use the editor preview." %}

 2. Save the screenshot to a local directory with the name `screenshot.jpg`.